raj3shp/raj3shp.github.io/ctf-natas11.md

-# Solving NATAS CTF Level 11
+# CTF Writeup: NATAS #11 Weak Encryption

 I started with capture the flag (CTF) excercises to practice my web hacking skills.
 This post is about one of the interesting challenges I faced in solving [NATAS](https://overthewire.org/wargames/natas/) CTF.

 Levels 1 to 10 are quite simple so I won't get into them.
 I really got stuck at level 11.
 While solving this level, I learned about XOR encryption, regular expressions and their weaknesses.

 NATAS 11 presents you with a simple application which takes user input of color that you want to set as background.
 You can view the source code of how this works.
-Here is the source code -
+Here is the source code, before jumping to the solution give it another try based on above hint (:

 ```
 $defaultdata = array( "showpassword"=>"no", "bgcolor"=>"#ffffff");